rosscg/crisis-data/README.md

 If multiple Twitter tokens are intended to be used, the fork of Tweepy must be installed instead.

+Note: Must be running the forked version of Tweepy.
+(See requirements.txt)

 Local installation:
 Install Redis from https://redis.io/ or brew, and follow instructions.
 Build project, create virtual environment, and install dependencies.